DevYanB/chima_case_study/report.md

 This would require a notebook instance to periodically run, implementing the following type of flow for text-gen, for example.
 One way I would likely do this is top expose this functionality on sagemaker and design a basic API to prompt this run on my own running flask server: https://huggingface.co/daryl149/llama-2-7b-chat-hf?sagemaker_train=true

 This would also allow me to pass the feedback data to the API.
 Of course, if deployed to a container running on an EC2 instance, I could simply use a bucket to store said feedback or smth and poll when this process was initiated.
-Some data proc would need to be done, which can be as straightforward as mapping keywords and creativity, style, and tone to liked and non-lined variants.
+Some data proc would need to be done, which can be as straightforward as mapping keywords and creativity, style, and tone to liked and non-liked variants.

 # Errors List